Language

 How accurate are the conversions?

-Conversions use internationally recognized conversion factors with high precision, making them suitable for scientific and engineering applications.
+Conversions use internationally recognized factors with high precision, suitable for scientific and engineering work.
+Set the Decimals selector to 8 (or Auto) when you need the most digits.

 kg/m³